AhmetBasari/Docker-met-Jenkins/readme.md

 # Apply the Terraform configuration
 terraform apply -auto-approve

-2. Configure Jenkins Pipeline
-In Jenkins, create a new pipeline job and point it to your GitHub repository.
-Jenkins will automatically detect the Jenkinsfile in your repository and execute the pipeline.
-The pipeline will:

-Provision the AWS infrastructure using Terraform.
-Use the Terraform output to retrieve the EC2 instance's public IP address and pass it dynamically to Ansible.
-Use Ansible to configure the server and deploy the Python Flask application.
-3. Deploy the Application Using Ansible
+2. Deploy the Application Using Jenkins Pipeline
-The Jenkins pipeline triggers the following steps in Ansible:
+The Jenkins pipeline automates the following steps:

+Terraform provisions the EC2 instance and captures the public IP.
+Jenkins dynamically adds the public IP to Ansible's inventory.
-Installing Python, MySQL, and Flask dependencies on the EC2 instance.
+Ansible deploys the Flask application on the EC2 instance.
-Cloning the Flask app from your repository.
-Running the Flask application and ensuring it's connected to the MySQL database.
-Once the pipeline completes, the application will be accessible via the public IP of the EC2 instance.
+Once the Jenkins pipeline has completed, the Flask application will be running and accessible via the public IP address of the EC2 instance.

+3. Ansible Playbook for Application Deployment
+Ansible is responsible for the following tasks:

+Installing Python 3 and MySQL server on the EC2 instance.
+Installing Flask and other required Python packages (from requirements.txt).
+Deploying the Flask application and configuring it to connect to the MySQL database.
+Project File Structure
+The following files should be present in the project directory:

+203-jenkins-ansible-bookstore-api-on-python-flask-mysql (folder)
+|
+|---- readme.md            # Project description
+|---- bookstore-api.py     # Python Flask Web API (main application)
+|---- requirements.txt     # List of Flask modules and dependencies
+|---- main.tf              # Terraform configuration file
+|---- deploy-bookstore.yml # Ansible playbook for deploying the application
+|---- inventory.yml        # Ansible inventory file (generated dynamically by Jenkins)

 What Will You Learn?
 Terraform: Automate the creation of AWS infrastructure using Terraform's infrastructure-as-code (IaC) capabilities.